Five (group)

-Five (occasionally stylised as 5ive) are an English boy band formed in 1997 consisting of members Sean Conlon, Ritchie Neville, Scott Robinson, Abz Love and Jason "J" Brown.
-Five released several hit singles around the turn of the 21st century, particularly in their native United Kingdom.
-The group has sold over 20 million records worldwide.
+Five (occasionally stylised as 5ive) are an English boy band formed in 1997, consisting of members Abz Love, Scott Robinson, Ritchie Neville, Sean Conlon, and Jason "J" Brown.
+Five released several hit singles around the turn of the 21st century, particularly succeeding in their native United Kingdom.
+The group has sold over 20 million records worldwide and, according to the British Phonographic Industry (BPI), has been certified for sales of 1.6 million albums and 3.4 million singles in the UK.

 Five were formed by Heart Management, who held auditions to create a boy band.
-The group were subsequently signed by Simon Cowell and BMG/RCA.
-In November 1997, Five released their debut single "Slam Dunk (Da Funk)", which peaked at number 10 on the UK Singles Chart.
-Their subsequent single, "When the Lights Go Out", became an international hit, peaking at number 10 on the Billboard Hot 100 in the United States, 4 in the UK, and within the top ten of six further countries.
-Their debut album, Five (1998), sold over 4 million copies worldwide and produced 3 additional UK top 3 singles: "Got the Feelin", "Everybody Get Up", and "It's the Things You Do".
+The group were signed by Simon Cowell and BMG/RCA.
+In November 1997, Five released their debut single, "Slam Dunk (Da Funk)", which peaked at number 10 on the UK Singles Chart.
+Their next single, "When the Lights Go Out", became an international hit, peaking at number 10 on the Billboard Hot 100 in the United States, 4 in the UK, and within the top ten of six further countries.
+Their debut album, Five (1998), sold over 4 million copies worldwide and produced 3 additional UK top-3 singles: "Got the Feelin", "Everybody Get Up" and "Until the Time Is Through" as well as the United States single, "It's the Things You Do".

-Their second album, Invincible (1999), sold over one million copies worldwide and contains the number 2 UK hit "If Ya Gettin' Down" as well as the number 1 hits "We Will Rock You" and "Keep On Movin", the latter of which became their best-selling single.
+Their second album, Invincible (1999), sold over one million copies worldwide and contains the number-2 UK hit "If Ya Gettin' Down" as well as the number-1 hits "We Will Rock You" and "Keep On Movin": the latter became their best-selling single.
 Five released their third album, Kingsize (2001), amid tensions within the group.
 Conlon did not appear in the music video for the album's first single, "Let's Dance".
-Nevertheless, the band attributed his lack of participation in the video and promotional activities to illness, and the song became a number 1 hit.
-In September, the group announced that they would be splitting; Greatest Hits was released that November.
+The band attributed his lack of participation in the video and promotional activities to illness.
+The song became a number-1 hit.
+In September the group announced they would be splitting; Greatest Hits was released that November.

 The group briefly reformed without Conlon in September 2006, but soon disbanded.
-In 2012, they announced that they were planning another reunion, this time with Conlon on board but without Brown.
+In 2012 they announced they were planning another reunion, this time with Conlon on board but without Brown.
 The group continued with only four members, but decided to keep the name Five.
-Alongside other musical groups, Five were featured in the ITV2 documentary series The Big Reunion (2013).
+Alongside other musical groups, Five were featured in the ITV2 contrived-documentary series The Big Reunion (2013).
 This was followed by the collaborative Big Reunion tour that May.
 In August 2014, Love announced his departure from the band, leaving Conlon, Neville, and Robinson to continue as a trio until February 2025 when the original lineup reformed.